Opening remarks by Angel Gurria,

 The OECD’s “21 for '21: A Proposal for Consolidation and Further Transformation of the OECD”, is a forward-looking agenda that addresses the challenges of today, while looking to the future.
 A future in which the OECD is even more impactful, inclusive and relevant.
-The New Approaches to Economic Challenges - OLD (NAEC) initiative has delivered results in upgrading our analytical frameworks, and is helping us redefine the growth narrative to put people’s well-being at the centre of governments’ efforts.
+The (NAEC) initiative has delivered results in upgrading our analytical frameworks, and is helping us redefine the growth narrative to put people’s well-being at the centre of governments’ efforts.

 By strengthening our work in strategic foresight, we hope to make the OECD the go-to institution for identifying, anticipating and dealing with megatrends for the next half century.
 But in order to do this we need discussion and dialogue with YOU, the world’s leading foresight experts.
 This is why I am so enthusiastic about our conversation today.
 Our aim in this session, which I hope will be the beginning of a beautiful friendship with the Emerging Markets Forum is to engage with the insights in your book and push the discussion today even further.

 We particularly welcome the focus on emerging and developing economies because at the OECD we are keenly aware that emerging economies will be the drivers of a number of mega-trends – economic, demographic and environmental.

 In the years leading up to 2050 we will likely see a major shift of economic balance towards emerging economies, particularly those in Asia, with the share in world GDP of non-OECD countries rising well beyond that of the current OECD.
 We are looking at a multi-polar world in which economic coordination is more complex, the number of key stakeholders more numerous, and the competing policy perspectives more diverse.